argos-ci/argos-javascript/README.md

 # Official Argos SDKs for JavaScript

 All Argos JavaScript SDK packages are centralized in that mono-repo, usually available on `@argos-ci/` namespace.
-It provides a convenient interface and improves consistency between various JavaScript environments.
+It provides a convenient interface and improves consistency between various JavaScript environments

 ## Links